 UW Teaching Resources

-Center for Instructional Development and Research (CIDR)
+Center for Teaching and Learning (CIDR)

 Works with individuals (including international TA’s) and groups to enhance teaching.
 Provides consultation, workshops, library resources, and videotaping facilities.